Stavely History, Family Crest & Coats of Arms

 Early History of the Stavely family

-Another 235 words (17 lines of text) covering the years 1498, 1613 and 1626 are included under the topic Early Stavely History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stavely research.
+Another 118 words (8 lines of text) covering the years 1498, 1613, 1626, 1678 and 1678 are included under the topic Early Stavely History in all our PDF Extended History products and printed products wherever possible.